 - Tooth decay, especially under a filling or between two teeth

-- Tooth infections, including abscesses at the end of a tooth root or below the gum line
+- Tooth abscess infections at the end of a tooth root or below the gum line

 - Bone loss in the jaw bone from gum disease or a missing tooth